amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 ## `get_the_crumbs()`

-As WordPress doesn't generate a root page for post types and taxonomies, the `get_the_crumbs()` function automatically filter out post types and taxonomies root crumbs by generating an array of banned slugs.
+As WordPress doesn't generate a root page for post types and taxonomies, `get_the_crumbs()` automatically filter-out post types and taxonomies root crumbs by generating an array of banned slugs.

 ### Retrieving the crumbs